tsarkov90/bsm/README.md

 # Black Scholes Calculator
-Black Scholes Model for Option Pricings
+Based on Black Scholes Model for pricing options

-Used `pyqt5`, `scipy`, `pyinstaller`
+Calculates the price of call and put options based on stocks (including those with dividend payments).
+Also calculates the "Greeks".

+Requires the modules `scipy`, `pyqt5` and `pyinstaller`.
+To install them, enter the command `pip install scipy pyqt5 pyinstaller` in the cmd (Windows) or Terminal (Linux, Mac OS) Run `app.py`

-For desktop verison run in console `pyinstaller --onefile -w app.py`.
-In `dist` directory will be executable file.
+For desktop version, go to this directory and enter the command `pyinstaller --onefile -w app.py`